Davidhfw/grpcLocust/README.md

 # grpcLocust
-using locust to test grpc api
+This project used to write a common locust framework to test grpc api